jimdeane/OpenCCM-wiki/Open-Source-Customer-Communication-Management-System-Project/Narrative/System-Scope.md

 -   Require certain communications to be approved by nominated parties according to rules before distribution
 -   Create and maintain templates for all communications made
--   Define the composition of the communications made for any core busines event
+-   Define the composition of the communications made for any core business event
 -   Create ad-hoc business events
 -   Map core business events to communications events
 -   Map core business objects / values to communication objects / values